matitalatina/nimiq-deploy/README.md

   - Copy files named `*.example.yml`, add your variables instead of `<PLACEHOLDERS>`, save the copied file with the same name without `.example`.
   - Do the same thing in `host_vars`, but replace `HOST` with the name of your host that you placed inside `hosts` file in the root.
   - Start with `ansible-playbook -i hosts miners.yml`

+## Naive

+Inside that folder, there's a simple script that I used to test AWS machines with nimiq miner.